 Japan is a country where craftsmanship has a rich history and tradition.
 At some point, artisans were even labeled as a separate class, just beneath the famed Samurais and right there with farmers which fed the economy.
 Farming and artisanship are deeply embedded into Japanese culture.

-Japanese beef, or Wagyu is what happens when farmers become artisans: Beef becomes art.
+Japanese beef, or more specifically Wagyu, is what happens when farmers become artisans: Beef becomes art.

 This article is extremely comprehensive, separated into sections for handy access:

 The word "Wagyu" (wah-gyuu) originated in Japan and translates to "Japanese beef."
-You may have noticed "Wagyu" produced in the U.S. or Australia, but true Japanese Wagyu is produced in Japan; technically Wagyu should only be used to refer to cattle raised in Japan.
+You may have noticed "Wagyu" being produced in the U.S. or Australia, but true Japanese Wagyu is produced in Japan.
+Technically, Wagyu should only be used to refer to cattle raised in Japan.
 There are 4 breeds which are traditionally considered Wagyu: